The Co-operative Housing Federation of Toronto is not a housing co-op and we do not process applications at this office.

 - In Toronto contact Toronto Social Housing Connections at 416-338-8888.

 - In York Region apply for subsidy through York Region Community Services and Housing.

 - In Durham Region apply for subsidy through Durham Access to Housing (DASH).

 Municipalities administer the waiting lists for subsidized housing including many co-ops.

 How to apply if you can pay market housing charges?

 If you can pay the full or “market” housing charges, contact the co-op for an application form.

-If you are frustrated that there is not enough affordable housing in Toronto, you can write, fax or e-mail to federal, provincial and municipal politicians.
+If you are frustrated that there is not enough affordable housing, you can write, fax or e-mail to federal, provincial and municipal politicians.